 - My Account

 *On this date in 1784, we celebrate the birth of Mary Lange, O.S.P.
-She was a Black religious sister who was the foundress of the Oblate Sisters of Providence. a religious congregation established to allow African American women to enter religious life in the Catholic Church.
-The cause for her beatification has been opened and thus she is honored as a Servant of God by the Catholic Church.
+She was a Black religious sister, the foundress of the Oblate Sisters of Providence, the religious congregation established to allow African American women to enter religious life in the Catholic Church.
+The cause for her beatification has been opened, and thus she is honored as a Servant of God by the Catholic Church.